khallouffaycal/khallouffaycal/README.md

 - 👋 Hi, I’m @khallouffaycal
-- 👀 I’m interested in Cybersecurity & IA & Flutter
+- 👀 I’m interested in Cybersecurity & IA
-- 🌱 I’m currently learning reverse
 - 💞️ I’m looking to collaborate on cybersecurity project & app development
 - 📫 How to reach me khallouf.ework@gmail.com